MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ![image](https://user-images.githubusercontent.com/97127539/235283082-a844ecf2-d0d5-4473-99e0-92a3c2a186fa.png)

+You will also want to test out the cartridge connector!
+Put the screen back in, and power it up like you tested above, but with a game inserted this time.
+If you get a garbled Nintendo logo, or the game doesn't boot at all, make sure your cartridge and cartridge connector are cleaned.
+You may also want to reflow the cart connector or the bottom row of CPU pins in case one of those lines are not making proper connection.

+I suggest running the color tests in the <a href="https://github.com/pinobatch/240p-test-mini/releases/">240p test suite ROM</a>, if you have a flash cart to run it on.
+It will tell you if you have any poor connections on the FFC lines - the screen might work, but you might be missing a connection on one of the 15 RGB pins!
+If your colors look off, reflow the connections on the top row of pins on the CPU and/or the FFC connector.

+[image of failed color test]

 ### Customization Options

 There are a number of options you have to customize your build.
 This includes, among other things: adding a reset button, adding tactile switches for the buttons, and changing the brightness of the LED.
 Review the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#customization-options">Customization Options</a> section of the MGBC PCB folder for more information.